kbarry91/UDACITY-API-Development-and-Documentation-project/README.md

 Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

+### Styling
+The code in this repo adheres to the  PEP8 - Style Guide for Python Code and has been checked using pycodestyle.

 ## Frontend

 The [frontend](./frontend/README.md) directory contains a complete React frontend to consume the data from the Flask server.